artofimagination/stereo-calibration-and-vSLAM/README.md

 * If you get nonsense or extreme amount of speckle and very little depth map with roughly similar config, then most likely your lenses are not well aligned or your chesspattern is not the most accurate

-# Sources for camera calibration and depth map generation:<br>
+# Sources for camera calibration and depth map generation<br>
 https://answers.opencv.org/question/182049/pythonstereo-disparity-quality-problems/<br>
 https://becominghuman.ai/stereo-3d-reconstruction-with-opencv-using-an-iphone-camera-part-i-c013907d1ab5<br>
 https://github.com/OmarPadierna/3DReconstruction<br>